Search for light long-lived neutral particles from Higgs boson decays via vector-boson-fusion production from $pp$ collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: Event reconstruction

 To reduce fake \hLJs arising from prompt jets, a dedicated discriminator (\hLJtagger), based on a convolutional neural network implemented using Keras with the Tensorflow backend, is used to assign a score to each \hLJ in the event.
 The training of the neural network and its setup are discussed in Ref.~\cite{EXOT-2019-05}.
 The \hLJtagger inputs are three-dimensional representations of energy deposits matched to the jet.
 The energy deposits are defined by collections of calorimeter cell clusters used in jet reconstruction~\cite{PERF-2014-07}.
 Each collection has $(\eta,\phi)$ coordinates and holds information about the total amount of energy deposited in each of the calorimeter samplings.
 A \hLJ is accepted if the \hLJtagger output is larger than 0.5, indicating an enhanced probability of a displaced signature.
 This corresponds to a selection efficiency of more than 70\% for \darky\ with transverse decay lengths \lxy in the range of 2--3.5 m and \pT~larger than 20~\gev, with a background rejection of 94\%~\cite{EXOT-2019-05}.

-Muons arising from BIB and crossing the detector longitudinally, at radial distances $r > 2\ \si{\meter}$, can deposit energy in the HCAL by radiative losses, which can be reconstructed as \hLJs owing to the resulting low EMF\@.
-To reduce the residual contamination from misidentified \hLJs from BIB, a dedicated per-jet tagger (\hLJBIBtagger) was developed.
-This tagger uses the same strategy as the \hLJtagger, exploiting the topology of the energy deposits to classify the candidate jets.
-CaloDPJs are accepted if the output score of the \hLJBIBtagger is larger than 0.2, corresponding to a BIB rejection of 68\%.
-This value is chosen to maintain a signal efficiency greater than 80\% while still contributing to the BIB background mitigation.
+Muons arising from BIB can deposit energy in the HCAL by radiative losses, which can be reconstructed as \hLJs owing to the resulting low EMF.
+To reduce the residual contamination from misidentified \hLJs from BIB, a dedicated per-jet tagger (\hLJBIBtagger) as detailed in Ref.~\cite{EXOT-2019-05} is used.
+The selection is optimised to obtain a signal efficiency of greater than 80\% with a corresponding BIB rejection of 68\%.

 \FloatBarrier